barryvdh/laravel-async-queue/readme.md

         ...
     }

 It should work the same as the sync driver, so no need to run a queue listener.
 Downside is that you cannot actually queue or plan things.
-Queue::later() is also fired directly, but just runs `sleep($delay)` in background..
+Queue::later() is also fired directly.
 For more info see http://laravel.com/docs/queues